Skip to content

 Data Processing Agreement (DPA)

-A Data Processing Agreement sets the rules for how third parties handle personal data on your behalf.
+A Data Processing Agreement sets clear rules for how third parties handle personal data on your behalf.

-If you work with vendors who process data—like cloud providers, payroll platforms, or CRM tools—you need a DPA in place.
-Why?
-Because privacy laws, especially the GDPR, demand it.
+If you work with vendors who process data—like cloud providers, payroll platforms, or CRM tools—a DPA isn’t just a nice-to-have.
+It’s a legal must.

 Why you should care about DPAs